Thouars: History

 In the ninth century the first of a line of viscounts took charge of Thouars: he and his successors would control the fiefdom for more than five centuries until the end of the fourteenth century.
 The earliest of these Viscounts of Thouars for whom information survives is Geoffrey I, known as the founder of the Thouars dynasty.
 Located at the south of Anjou and at the frontier with Aquitaine, the Viscountcy of Thouars became a rich fiefdom with a strategic location extending from Upper Poitou all the way to the coast.

 Aimery IV of Thouars was a companion of William the Conqueror as a commander in the Battle of Hastings.

 In Angers in 1199, Guy of Thouars married Constance of Brittany to become Duke of Brittany jure uxoris, and after the death of Constance, Regent of Brittany for her daughter Alix of Thouars.
 In 1372 the English were expelled from the town by Bertrand du Guesclin.

 Thouars was the birthplace of the medieval general Louis de La Trémoille, created duke by Charles IX in 1563.
 In 1619 his heir Henri de La Trémoille married Marie de la Tour d'Auvergne, sister of Turenne.
 She razed the old gothic château-fort to build the present château.

+Population

+Populations of the area corresponding with the commune of Thouars at 1 January 2025.